Rating: Positive

 Recent Highlights:

-Core CPI, which excludes food and energy, increased 0.3% in August.
-This is slightly above expectations.
-Over the last 12 months, core CPI rose 3.2%.
-This is in line with expectations.
+Core CPI, which excludes food and energy, increased 0.3% in November.
+Over the last 12 months, core CPI rose 3.3%.
+Both are in line with expectations.

 Neutral Since: December 2023